-- Murder and Non-Negligent Manslaughter

-- Sexual Assault

-- Robbery

-- Aggravated Assault

-- Burglary

-- Motor Vehicle Theft

-- Arson

-- "Larceny/Theft" is defined as "the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another."

-- "Destruction/Damage/Vandalism to Property" is defined as "to willfully or maliciously destroy, injure, disfigure, or deface any public or private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law."

-- "Intimidation" is defined as "to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack."

-- "Simple Assault" is defined as "an unlawful attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration or loss of consciousness."
+- · Murder and Non-Negligent Manslaughter - Sexual Assault Offenses: Rape, Fondling, Statutory Rape, or Incest - Robbery - Aggravated Assault - Burglary - Motor Vehicle Theft - Arsor - VAWA Offenses: Dating Violence, Domestic Violence, or Stalking - "Larceny/Theft" is defined as "the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another." - "Destruction/Damage/Vandalism to Property" is defined as "to willfully or maliciously destroy, injure, disfigure, or deface any public or private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law." - "Intimidation" is defined as "to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack." - "Simple Assault" is defined as "an unlawful attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration or loss of consciousness."